The following tips will help you avoid unexpected behavior when creating, sharing, and publishing Storyline 360 projects.

 The published output for a Storyline project includes multiple files and folders.
 For your published course to work properly, these files and folders must remain in the same organizational structure when you upload them to a server.

-Be sure the file paths to your projects and published output are well under the 260-character limit imposed by Microsoft Windows.
-(The publishing process adds characters to the file path you selected.
-If it exceeds 260 characters, your published output will be incomplete.)
+Be sure the file paths to your projects and published output are under the 260-character limit that Microsoft Windows imposes.
+Since the publishing process adds characters to the file path, your published output will be incomplete if it exceeds 260 characters.

 Avoid using special characters, accents, or symbols in your file paths and file names.
 Learn more about naming conventions in this Microsoft article.